abraham-diress/HealTech/README.md

 ## Getting started

-This project is a startingpoint for Flutterapplication
+This project is a starting point for Flutterapplication

 A few resouces to get started if this is your first time doing Flutter project [Lab: Write first Flutter app](https://docs.flutter.dev/get-started/colab)